dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/01-ai-fundamentals.md

 - **Role Definition:** View AI as a creative partner, not a source of truth.

 > [!IMPORTANT]
+> [!IMPORTANT]
-> Never use AI-generated content in a learning module without rigorous human verification.
+Never use AI-generated content in a learning module without rigorous human verification.

 ## 8. Ethical Considerations